-FRE 436 French Literature of the Twentieth 3.00 credit hours
+FRE 436 French Literature of the Twentieth

 FRE 436 French Literature of the Twentieth Century Three credit hours Study of major literary works, and their relationship to other disciplines.
 Authors studied include Gide, Proust, Breton, Saint-Exupéry, Ionesco, Camus, Sartre, and Duras.
 Conducted in French.